joaosoft/state-machine/README.md

 State Machine: B

-transition from 1 to 4  with user worker ? false transition from 1 to 3  with user worker ? false check in-development handler with [1 text true] transition from 1 to 2  with user worker ? true transition from 1 to 1  with user worker ? false check in-development to canceled handler with [1 text true] transition from 2 to 4  with user worker ? true check in-development to done handler with [1 text true] transition from 2 to 3  with user worker ? true transition from 2 to 2  with user worker ? false transition from 2 to 1  with user worker ? false transition from 3 to 4  with user worker ? false transition from 3 to 3  with user worker ? false transition from 3 to 2  with user worker ? false transition from 3 to 1  with user worker ? false transition from 4 to 4  with user worker ? false transition from 4 to 3  with user worker ? false transition from 4 to 2  with user worker ? false transition from 4 to 1  with user worker ? false can make transition to In progress check in-progress handler with [1 text true]
+load 'from' state handler with [1 text true] transition from 1 to 4  with user worker ? false load 'from' state handler with [1 text true] transition from 1 to 3  with user worker ? false load 'from' state handler with [1 text true] check in-development handler with [1 text true] transition from 1 to 2  with user worker ? true load 'from' state handler with [1 text true] transition from 1 to 1  with user worker ? false load 'from' state handler with [1 text true] transition from 2 to 4  with user worker ? false load 'from' state handler with [1 text true] transition from 2 to 3  with user worker ? false load 'from' state handler with [1 text true] check in-development handler with [1 text true] transition from 2 to 2  with user worker ? true load 'from' state handler with [1 text true] transition from 2 to 1  with user worker ? false load 'from' state handler with [1 text true] transition from 3 to 4  with user worker ? false load 'from' state handler with [1 text true] transition from 3 to 3  with user worker ? false load 'from' state handler with [1 text true] check in-development handler with [1 text true] transition from 3 to 2  with user worker ? true load 'from' state handler with [1 text true] transition from 3 to 1  with user worker ? false load 'from' state handler with [1 text true] transition from 4 to 4  with user worker ? false load 'from' state handler with [1 text true] transition from 4 to 3  with user worker ? false load 'from' state handler with [1 text true] check in-development handler with [1 text true] transition from 4 to 2  with user worker ? true load 'from' state handler with [1 text true] transition from 4 to 1  with user worker ? false can make transition to In progress check in-progress handler with [1 text true]